mgeduld/rulesoforder/README.md

 In the end, all I can honorably do is present evidence.
 Others have the right to ignore it, whether I like that or not.
 And if I dislike the way they interact with my evidence, I can always leave the discussion.

 ##15.
-If the support for my claim is "just a hunch," "an educated guess," or "just the way it is," I must say so.
+If will admit that my "evidence" is "just a hunch."

+If it's "an educated guess," "just the way it is," or "simply true," I will not pretend it's an objective, provable fact.

 I don't have to prefix all my opinions with "This is just my opinion," especially if that's clear from context, but I should be overt about it when there's a risk of confusion, and I should certainly admit if questioned that I have no evidence aside from "being sure."